openhatch/oh-mainline/docs/community/login_team_agreement.rst

 **WWW pages**: In general, web space on the OpenHatch Servers is provided specifically for the purpose of serving the webapps of OpenHatch itself, whose goal is to help OSS projects get new contributors.
-Using your login account to create private 'vanity' pages on Openhatch Servers is discouraged.
+Using your login account to create private 'vanity' pages on OpenHatch Servers is discouraged.
 (Obviously, the OpenHatch web app itself provides a way to create vanity pages; you may use that.)